cnoe-io/reference-implementation-google/docs/DEMO.md

 ### Scenario 1: Creating a New Application from Template

-@TODO creating templates for Azure is still to be completed [link to issue to be attached]
+@TODO creating templates for GCP is still to be completed [link to issue to be attached]

 ## Reading Material